mth/yeti/doc/intro.rst

 Iteration using **loop**\s and optimised tail-recursion are semantically equivalent.
 So it can be said, that iteration is just a special case of recursion.
-It is usually preferrable in Yeti to use recursive functions for iteration - as it is often more declarative and uniform approach.
+It is usually preferable in Yeti to use recursive functions for iteration - as it is often more declarative and uniform approach.
 Still, the **loop** should be used, when it shows more clearly the intent of the code.
 It should be noted, that direct iteration is needed relatively